 Financial

 Living with your parents is most likely going to be cheaper than moving out.
 This is one of the biggest factors students have to consider when deciding where to live.
-Without the added cost of living in your own apartment or residence on campus, you’ll save money during your studies.
+Without the added cost of living in an apartment or residence on campus, you’ll save money during your studies.
 Make sure you discuss with your family what living at home during college might look like.
 They may have expectations of how you will contribute to the household or what your social schedule will look like.

 Family support